-- Author profile images and full names are no longer aggregated and will no longer show on posts (GDPR compliance).
-Author username handle (@username) will though still show.
+Author profile images and full names are no longer aggregated and will no longer show on posts (GDPR compliance).
+Author username handle (@username) will still show.

-As stated, these changes came with no noticed from Instagram and probably as a result of the current climate around Facebook's data sharing policies.
+As stated, these changes came with no notice from Instagram, and probably as a result of the current climate around Facebook's data sharing policies.

-At Notified, we're now working actively on figuring out how we will work towards Instagram given the new restraints.
-One change that we're already in the process of working towards is to improve the data you can get about your owned accounts.
+At Notified, we're now working actively on figuring out how we will work toward Instagram given the new restraints.
+One change that we're already in the process of working toward is to improve the data you can get about your own accounts.

 We thank you for your understanding, and rest assured that more information will follow as we learn more about the new situation.